everx-labs/TonNfcClientSwift/docs/FunctionsList.md

-# Full functions list
+# Full functions list (TonNfcClientSwift API)

-Here there is full functions list provided by TonNfcClientSwift library to make different requests to NFC TON Labs Security cards.
+There is full functions list provided by TonNfcClientSwift API to make different requests to NFC TON Labs Security cards.
+All these functions work via callbacks.
+The last two arguments of each function are _resolve : @escaping NfcResolver, reject : @escaping NfcRejecter_ (we omit them below for short).
+In the case of success wrapped card response is put into _resolve_.
+In the case of exception error message and error object are put into _reject_.

 ## NFC related functions